gpbenton/DockerInfluxdb/README.md

 # DockerInfluxdb
-Creates a docker container from Influxdb Source files
+Creates a docker container from Influxdb binary tar files

 I was repurposing a 386 based PC, and wanted to run Influxdb to store history for my home automation sensors.